CoverUp: Effective High Coverage Test Generation for Python: Evaluation

 \subsubsection{\textbf{CoverUp options}}

-We configure \coverup{} to use OpenAI's recent \verb|gpt-4-1106-preview| LLM, setting its ``temperature'' to zero, and do not limit the number of output tokens.
-We leave \coverup{}'s target code segment size (see Section~\ref{impl:code-segmentation}) at its default of 50 lines, and do not automatically repeat test executions to look for flaky tests (see Section~\ref{impl:handling-flakies}).
+We configure \coverup{} to use OpenAI's \verb|gpt-4o-2024-05-13| LLM, setting its ``temperature'' to zero and do not limit the number of output tokens.
+We leave \coverup{}'s target code segment size (see Section~\ref{impl:code-segmentation}) at its default of 50 lines and automatically repeat test executions to look for flaky tests (see Section~\ref{impl:handling-flakies}).

-To place \coverup{} on the same footing as \codamosa{}, we first run it without any pre-existing test suite.
-We then run it two more times, allowing it to build upon the test suite from the previous runs.
-We utilize \coverup{}'s \verb|disable| failing test resolution method that simply disables any tests that fail during integration check (see Section~\ref{impl:integration-check}), and do not pass any extra \verb|pytest| flags (see Section~\ref{impl:handling-flakies}).
+We first run it without any pre-existing test suite to place \coverup{} on the same footing as \codamosa{}.
+We then run it twice more, allowing it to build upon the test suite from the previous runs.
+Since GPT-generated tests often assume the presence of certain Python modules, we configure \coverup{} to install any such missing modules automatically.